nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 210
 00:12:06,972 --> 00:12:12,983
-[SPEAKER_00]: It might be interesting to create some kind of a diagram where this hooks to this, hooks to this,
+[SPEAKER_00]: It might be interesting to create some kind of a diagram where this hooks to this, hooks to this, hooks to this.

 211
 00:12:12,963 --> 00:12:15,801
-[SPEAKER_00]: So this is, you know, between
+[SPEAKER_00]: So, you know, between.

 212
 00:12:16,355 --> 00:12:19,648